Basic Info | Our School

 As part of Elmwood Park Community Unit School District 401, we are the District's only high school.
 We offer a rigorous four-year curriculum within the framework of our College & Career Pathways program.
 In its most recent rankings, U.S. News again listed us as one of the nation's Best High Schools.

-- Another 10 students are enrolled in our post-12th grade transition program.
+- Another eight students were enrolled in our post-12th grade transition program.